Wednesday, November 13, 2024

 "Karma is a bitch," however, and by the time Thorn had turned about 13 or 14, his family was kicked out of the apartment they lived in, along with several others on that floor.
 The entire floor (a mid-to-upper one) was prime real estate that a developer wanted to buy for peanuts, spruce up, and rent out for even more eddies as higher-end units.
 An “error” in the system showed that his parents had not paid their rent in several months.
 They had.
 Thorn saw to it while his mom and dad went on one of their usual benders.
 It was a one-two punch of corporate layoffs, plus alcoholism and substance abuse after their corpo-prescribed stimulants were cut off.
 It wrecked his parents.
 The fun, wholesome family sitcom of his childhood turned dark during those years, and music became his escape.
 Corpos: 2, average folks: 0.1

 Wrench parked the van a safe distance from the area and the group moved cautiously towards the middle of the shantytown.
 It was eerily quiet here, and the morning haze (or was it the chemicals?) obscured vision between the abandoned, aluminum shacks and piles of trash.
-Not a soul was a round.
+Not a soul was around.
 Something didn’t feel right.

 Hardpoint was the first one to notice it: the glint of a scope.2 She only had time to yell: “It’s a trap!” before she was forced to duck behind one of the shacks.
 A rifle round barely missed her.